 - Determining the strength of your case

-- Putting other parties on notice (this can get tricky, where there are governmental agencies involved)
+- Putting other parties on notice (this can get tricky when there are governmental agencies involved)

 - Negotiating with insurance companies